 An Act Relative to Constitutional Rights

-This legislation creates a new section of law that provides a presumption that the right to keep and bear arms is an individual civil right.
+What it does: This legislation creates a new section of law that provides a presumption that the right to keep and bear arms is an individual civil right.
 For many years the courts and law enforcement entities have been confused due to the state’s poorly written laws.
 With a clearly defined presumption of rights, lawful citizens will be saved unnecessary harassment.
-Likewise the courts and law enforcement will no longer waste time and resources on lawful citizens simply exercising their civil rights.

-It also provides protections against other government entities in the state from passing laws and regulations restricting that right.
+Why it is important: This legislation provides protections for licensed gun owners from government entities in the state who may attempt to pass laws and regulations restricting their individual rights.
 This will avoid a potential patchwork of laws across the Commonwealth that causes confusion.

 SECTION 1.
 Chapter 140 shall be amended by inserting the following section:-